 The Radisson Blu Edwardian, Bloomsbury Street area’s literary heritage is brought to life in the Bloomsbury Street hotel, with its spacious lobby displaying Virginia Woolf’s famous works, wrought-iron staircase, modern artwork and stylish look and feel.

 Inside, comfortable but chic rooms afford stunning views of the London skyline, while the exclusive 7th floor offers an extra touch of privacy.
-The hotel’s popular restaurant, Steak & Lobster, serves a mouth-watering menu of steaks, fresh lobster, salads, desserts and cocktails.
+New restaurant, Bloomsbury Street Kitchen, will open on Saturday 10th August.

 The Eurostar connection to Paris and Brussels at Kings Cross St Pancras Station is also nearby.

 Check-in is from 15:00.
 Check-out is at 11:00